Nym gets $6M for its anonymous overlay mixnet to sell privacy as a service – TechCrunch

 The issue for crypto users is their networks are (relatively) small, per Halpin — which makes them vulnerable to deanonymization attacks.

 “The thing with a small network is it’s easy for random people to observe this.
-For example people who want to hack your exchange wallet — which happens all the time.
+For example, people who want to hack your exchange wallet — which happens all the time.
 So what cryptocurrency exchanges and companies that deal with cryptocurrency are concerned about is typically they do not want the IP address of their wallet revealed for certain kinds of transactions,” he adds.
 “This is a real problem for cryptocurrency exchanges — and it’s not that their enemy is the NSA; their enemy could be — and almost always is — an unknown, often lone individual but highly skilled hacker.
-And these kinds of people can do network observations, on smaller networks like cryptocurrency networks, that are essentially are as powerful as what the NSA could do to the entire Internet.”
+And these kinds of people can do network observations, on smaller networks like cryptocurrency networks, that are essentially are as powerful as what the NSA could do to the entire internet.”

 “Almost all of those projects gain decentralization at the cost of privacy,” he argues.
 “Because any decentralized system is easier to observe because the crowd has been spread out… than a centralized system — to a large extent.
 If the adversary is sufficiently powerful enough all the participants in the system.
-And historically we believe that most people who are interested in decentralization are not expects in privacy and underestimate how easy it is to observe decentalized systems — because most of these systems are actually pretty small.”
+And historically we believe that most people who are interested in decentralization are not experts in privacy and underestimate how easy it is to observe decentralized systems — because most of these systems are actually pretty small.”

 He points out there are “only” 10,000 full nodes in Bitcoin, for example, and a similar amount in Ethereum — while other, newer and more nascent decentralized services are likely to have fewer nodes, maybe even just a few hundred or thousand.